-This Office Buildings division develops and manages prime office buildings for lease.
-As of December 31, 2014, the Office Buildings Division of RLC has completed ten (10) office buildings, located in key cities such as Makati, Pasig, Quezon City, Mandaluyong and Cebu City.
+Office Buildings division develops and manages prime office buildings for lease.
+As of December 31, 2015, the Office Buildings Division of RLC has completed 11 office buildings, located in key cities such as Makati, Pasig, Quezon City, Mandaluyong and Cebu City.
 This division caters to the Offshoring and Outsourcing sector and traditional and headquarter office requirements of local and multinational companies.
 It continues to innovate and update its buildings specifications to meet the demands of the sectors and industries it caters to.
-The office buildings are primarily developed as investment properties that provide stable and recurring cash flows to the Company.
+The office buildings are primarily developed as investment properties that provide stable and recurring cash flows to RLC.